adamghill/dj/README.md

 # Why?
 It is available everywhere if you install via `pip`, has cute aliases defined in a JSON file (`.dj-config.json`) per project, will run as many commands as you want, and defaults to Django management commands if an alias cannot be found.

+Note that calling a long-running processes (e.g. `runserver`) will prevent any other commands from being run.

 # Example .dj-config.json
 ```
 {